Koenkk/zigbee2mqtt.io/docs/devices/ZNQBKG31LM.md

 ---
-title: "Xiaomi ZNQBKG31LM control via MQTT"
+title: "Aqara ZNQBKG31LM control via MQTT"
-description: "Integrate your Xiaomi ZNQBKG31LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNQBKG31LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-03-01T15:36:38
 pageClass: device-page
 ---